AzureAD/microsoft-identity-web/TESTING.md

 3. Set the version of the templates to test.

-   `Set ClientSemVer=1.1.0`
+   `Set ClientSemVer=1.2.0`

-4. Add client secrets (or your own config file) to the Configuration.json file
+4. cd to ProjectTemplates and add the client secrets (or your own config file) to the Configuration.json file

    `"B2C_Client_ClientSecret": "secret_goes_here",`